Chart Color Schemes

 Educational attainment in Mayfield aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 27.4% of residents currently enrolled in formal education.
-This includes 7.8% in tertiary education, 7.5% in primary education, and 5.0% pursuing secondary education.
+Educational participation is high, with 27.4% currently enrolled in formal education, including 7.8% in tertiary, 7.5% in primary, and 5.0% in secondary education.

 Frequently Asked Questions - Education